Country News

 Proof-of-concept (POC) funding up to $250,000 CAD will be awarded to early-stage projects that can implement, test and refine solutions to country-specific personal, social, and/or environmental factors impacting young people’s mental health and wellbeing in one of the 12 countries.

-In Morocco, we’re funding POC ideas that promote positive youth mental health and wellbeing within school environments.
-These innovative solutions should focus on addressing bullying or overuse of social media amongst young people and school staff (teachers, school counsellors, and others).
+In Morocco, we seek bold Proof-of-Concept ideas that promote positive youth mental health and wellbeing within school environments.
+These innovative solutions should focus on addressing bullying or overuse of social media.

 Transition-to-scale funding: